ypdieguez/CursorRecyclerAdapter/README.md

 **Notes:**
 * The cursor must include a column named "\_id" or this class will not work.
-* To get a better understanding of how to use the library, you can see the example application that is inside the project.
+* To get a better understanding of how to use the library, you can see the example application inside this project.

 # License
     Copyright (C) 2017 Yordan P. Dieguez <ypdieguez@tuta.io>